Master of Science Degree in Biology

 - A grade point average of 3.0 or higher in a student's undergraduate major and in all upper-division course work in Biology.

-- Graduate Record Examination (GRE) scores, including both the General and Advanced Biology (or Cell and Molecular Biology) Subject Test, should be competitive.
+- Graduate Record Examination (GRE) scores, including the Biology, Biochemistry or Cell and Molecular Biology Subject Test (if submitted), should be competitive.
 For information on Subject Test Dates see the ETS website: http://www.gre.org/testdate.html#subdate.
-We require official scores be submitted.
+We require official scores be submitted, however you are encouraged to upload a copy of your scores to your online application as well.
+The General GRE test is required.
+The GRE Subject Test is strongly recommended.

 Application Deadline: The last day for applicants to submit supporting documents to The Graduate School to be considered for Fall Semester admission is May 15th and for the Spring Semester admission is November 30th.